plow-technologies/onping-templates/arduino_mqtt_project/README.md

 You'll notice that when the LED is on, the dictionary contains A0:1, and when its off A0:0.
 This is how you read values for all digital io pins.

-note: You don't need to change a pin in order to read the current values.
+**note**: You don't need to change a pin in order to read the current values.
 You can get the current values a couple different ways.
-One is to publish a message corresponding to a pin that doesn't exist, say {ping:0}.
-You can set up your own script that publishes {timer:0} every 30 seconds for example, and the Pulse will publish its current values to pins/current every 30 seconds.
+One is to publish a message corresponding to a pin that doesn't exist, say `{ping:0}`.
+You can set up your own script that publishes `{timer:0}` to `pins/set` every 30 seconds for example, and the Pulse will publish its current values to pins/current every 30 seconds in response.

 If you only want to read pin values when they change, subscribe to pins/current/on_change instead.
 The Pulse will only publish its pin dictionary here whenever a pin value *actually* changes.